BurningForceKin/ModularSynthStuff/README.md

 V1 Test Notes: Use UNSHROUDED header for power.
 IT WORKS!!
 LEDs are a bit bright, so I might increase the resistor values.

+# Braids
+I added some files for people who want to make a Through-hole Braids.
+You can download a PDF of my building instructions and a 3D file of the front panel.

 # Distortion
 A straight-forward distortion module to bring a bit more character to your boring oscillators.
 The circuit is based on Niklas Ronnberg's distortion.
 My version removes the hardclipping (now it only does softclipping) and adds a bypass switch.